A 50W SSB mobile transceiver for 5 HF bands

 Microcontroller (MCU) board

-The MCU is an ATmega128 8-bit RISC controller made by AVR/Microchip.
-It is clocked by an external crystal at 16MHz.
-The display is an 8-bit 320×240 pixel color LCD.
-The 5 band relay bus is driven by an ULN2003 driver IC.
-This IC uses open collector circuit and also has preinstaled clamp diodes to cope with high inductance voltage generated in the relay’s coil when switched.
+The 5 band relay bus is driven by an ULN2003 driver IC directly controlled by the MCU.
+This IC uses open collector circuit and also has preinstalled clamp diodes to cope with high inductance voltage generated in the relay’s coil when being switched.

 Receiver, SSB signal generator and TX mixer

-On the left we start with an rf amplifier stage equipped with a dual gate MOSFET (all types can be applied, from 40673 to BF991 or its equivalents).
-The main purpose of this stage is to improve S/N ratio on the higher but also increasing gain for the lower bands when band conditions are weak.
+The receiver is a single conversion superhet with 2 IF amplifiers, AGC and one rf preamplfier stage.
+On the left we start with the radio frequency amplifier equipped with a dual gate MOSFET (all types can be applied, from historic 40673 to BF991 or its equivalents).
+The input is connected to the band pass filter set.
+The main purpose of this stage is to improve S/N ratio on the higher bands but also increasing gain on all bands when band conditions are weak.
 The stage is AGC controlled to avoid overdrive of the first mixer stage.

-The mixer stage uses the SL6440 integrated circuit which has become a problem to purchase on the market.
-Therefore a resign using another mixer IC has been projected but not realized so far.
-The main advantage of this IC is its high IMD3, depending on the current that is applied via the 820Ω resistor at PIN 11.
-820Ω in this project has proven to ensure a good compromise between IMD3 behavior and current consumption.
-The mixer is balanced at the input and output which also helps when coming to maximum performance.
-The rf transformers data can be deduced from the schematic.
+The mixer stage uses the SL6440 integrated circuit which has become a problem to purchase on the market in the meanwhile.
+Therefore a resign using another mixer IC or diode ring mixer has been projected but not realized so far.
+The main advantage of this IC is its high IMD3, depending on the current that is applied via the 820Ω resistor at PIN11.
+The 820Ω value in this project has proven to ensure a good compromise between IMD3 behavior and current consumption.
+The mixer is balanced at the input and output which also helps when trying to achieve maximum performance.
+The radio frequency transformers’ data can be deduced from the schematic.

 We next see two interfrequency amplifiers using cascode circuit.
-As typical for this sort of amplifier we find the emitter of the second transistor connected to the collector of the first. in “cascade” amplifiers this connection goes from collector of transistor #1 to the bass of #2.
-AGC voltage controls the bases of the two transistors wich has relatively low resistance.
-Thus the AGC voltage is a little bit lower for the dual gate MOSFET in the first stage which reduces gain to a certain degree.
-Spoken in practical terms this has not shown to have a significant influence on the receiver’s overall performance.
+As typical for this sort of amplifier we find the emitter of the second transistor connected to the collector of the first. in “cascade” amplifiers this connection goes from collector of transistor #1 to the base of #2.
+AGC voltage (based on the audio signal) drives the bases of the two transistors which leads relatively low overall resistance in this part of the circuit.
+Thus the AGC voltage overall is a little bit lower for the dual gate MOSFET in the first stage which reduces gain to a certain degree.
+Spoken in practical terms this has not shown to have a significant influence on the receiver’s overall performance (gain).

-The two interfrequency amplifiers before an after the SSB filter are identical.
+The two interfrequency amplifiers before and after the SSB filter have got identical layout.
 The overall gain of this part is around 60 to 70 dB.

 The product detector applied is an NE602 or one of its equivalents.
 This stage provides another some dB of gain and is terminated by an audio frequency low pass filter.

-The audio signal is subsequently amplified by a simple audio stage with an bipolar transistor in common emitter mode.
+Resulting audio signal is subsequently pre-amplified by a simple audio stage with an bipolar transistor in common emitter mode.
 The final stage is made up of the TBA820M integrated audio power amplifier which has been used because the distortion rate is significantly lower than with the LM386 IC.

 The SSB signal circuit starts with an electret microphone and the necessary DC supply which provides about 1.5V DC to the microphone.
 The microphone gain can be set properly with a 10kΩ variable resistor in the front panel.
 The connections must be made using shielded audio cable to avoid coupling of radio frequency energy from the antenna.

-The double sideband modulator (DSB) uses an IC that has been used in SSB CB radios and is still available on the web, the AN612.
+The double sideband modulator (DSB) uses an IC that can be found in many historic SSB CB radios and is still available on the web, the AN612.
 Carrier suppression provided by this IC can be experienced in the range of 45 to 50dB.
+It is set with the potentiometer to minimum carrier voltage.
+Residual carrier can be observed at the antenna output with about 600mV pp. Compared to the output signal with 50W max. power of 140Vpp. at 50Ω carrier, the carrier suppression is around 47dB.

-The filtered DSB signal turn into an SSB signal after having passed the SSB filter and is amplified in a simple stage where a BC547 bipolar transistor enhaces the gain to around 12 to 15 dB.
+The filtered DSB signal after having passed the SSB filter then is amplified in a simple stage where a BC547 bipolar transistor enhances the gain to around 12 to 15 dB.

-This SSB signal fed into the transmit mixer which in this radio is also made of differential amplifier with an added current source.
-The operation principal is identical to the DSB modulator.
+This SSB signal fed into the transmit mixer which in this radio is made of a differential amplifier with an added current source.
+This resembles to the famous CA3028 IC made by RCA until the 1990s.

 Band Pass Filter for RX and TX

-Each set of filters consists of two LC circuits coupled by an “upper” capacitor.
+Each set of filters consists of two LC circuits coupled by a capacitor attached to the “hot” ends of each coil.
 The coils are wound on 5mm TOKO coil formers.
 The relevant data is given in the table visible in the schematic.

 50W Power Transmitter